hail-is/hail/docs/commands/splitmulti.md

 <div class="cmdsubsection">
 ### <a name="splitmulti_annotations"></a> Annotations:

- - `va.wasSplit       Boolean` -- this variant was originally multiallelic
+ - `va.wasSplit : Boolean` -- this variant was originally multiallelic
- - `va.aIndex             Int` -- The original index of this variant in imported line, 0 for imported biallelic sites
+ - `va.aIndex : Int` -- the original index of this alternate allele in the multiallelic representation (NB: 1 is the first alternate allele or the only alternate allele in a biallelic variant).
+For example, `1:100:A:T,C` yields two instances: `1:100:A:T` with aIndex = 1 and `1:100:A:C` with aIndex = 2.

 </div>